Long-Insight: A Platform for Long-running Agent Trajectory Analysis

 Core Idea

-Long-Insight solves three problems:
+Long-Insight solves two problems:

 - Unreadable → decompose linear trajectories into a structured step DAG with types, summaries, and parent–child dependencies.